Saintes, Charente-Maritime: Left bank (Rive gauche)

 La Recouvrance, in a triangle formed by the cours du maréchal Leclerc, the cours Genet and the rocade ouest (bypass), contains a lycée, the former seminary, the Yvon Chevalier stadium and a shopping mall.
 The water tower of Recouvrance is decorated with frescoes by contemporary artist Michel Genty.

-The north of the urban area, the Saint-Vivien neighborhood has an old faubourg (exurb) inhabited since antiquity where the thermes de Saint-Saloine, ancient Roman baths are found.
+In the north of the urban area, the Saint-Vivien neighbourhood has an old faubourg (exurb) which has been inhabited since antiquity.
+Here, the thermes de Saint-Saloine, ancient Roman baths, are found.